gorenje/millieons.org/t/dog_fish_part_7.md

 Dog: But at least that way you're going the confrontation out of the way.

-Fish: Sometimes separation is better than confrontation.
+Fish: Sometimes separation is far better than confrontation.

 ...outro here...